facebook/react-native-website/website/contributing/how-to-contribute-code.md

 Thank you for your interest in contributing to React Native!
 From commenting on and triaging issues, to reviewing and sending PRs, [all contributions are welcome](/contributing/overview).
 In this document, we'll cover the steps to contributing code to React Native.

-If you are eager to start contributing code right away, we have a list of [`good first issues`](https://github.com/facebook/react-native/labels/good%20first%20issue) that contain bugs which have a relatively limited scope.
+If you are eager to start contributing code right away, we have a list of [`Good first issues`](https://github.com/facebook/react-native/labels/good%20first%20issue) that contain bugs which have a relatively limited scope.
-Issues labeled [`help wanted`](https://github.com/facebook/react-native/issues?utf8=%E2%9C%93&q=is%3Aissue+is%3Aopen+label%3A%22help+wanted+%3Aoctocat%3A%22+sort%3Aupdated-desc+) are good issues to submit a PR for.
+Issues labeled [`Help wanted`](https://github.com/facebook/react-native/issues?utf8=%E2%9C%93&q=is%3Aissue+is%3Aopen+label%3A%22help+wanted+%3Aoctocat%3A%22+sort%3Aupdated-desc+) are good issues to submit a PR for.

 ## Prerequisites